cmusatyalab/elijah-openstack/doc/README.md

     ImportError: cannot import name exceptions

     It is cause by the conflict in sqlalchemy at /usr/local/lib and /usr/lib.
-    So remove sqlalchemy library at /usr/local/lib, which is latest version
+    So remove sqlalchemy/migrate library at /usr/local/lib, which is latest version

 10. Add new compute node